perguth/install-invoiceninja/README.md

 ## 6. Set up crontab

+If you set up crontab then InvoiceNinja will be able to automatically send out recurring invoices.
+Otherwise this step is not necessary.

 ```sh
 0 8 * * * /usr/local/bin/php /path/to/ninja/artisan ninja:send-invoices
 0 8 * * * /usr/local/bin/php /path/to/ninja/artisan ninja:send-reminders